How to Fix Control lock stuck on LG LSIS3018SS (Induction Range)

 Common Symptoms & Causes

-This issue is typically caused by a glitched control board, a worn or unresponsive touch panel, or a software fault triggered by a brief power surge or interruption.
+Typically, this issue arises from a glitched control board, a worn touch panel, or a software fault caused by a brief power surge or interruption.

 Safety First